sirin-koca/java-rmi-api/README.md

 4. RMI runtime handles communication, object serialization, network sockets, etc.

 ## Why it matters in DS
-•	It’s a teaching tool to learn object-based distributed systems: you interact with remote objects, not just raw sockets.
+•	It’s a tool to learn object-based distributed systems: we can interact with remote objects, not just raw sockets.
-•	It demonstrates core DS principles: transparency (you call a method as if it’s local), stubs/skeletons, marshalling, and communication.
+•	It demonstrates core DS principles: transparency (we will be able to call a method as if it’s local), stubs/skeletons, marshalling, and communication.

 ### Java RMI API = the standard Java library to build object-based distributed applications.

+_Source: Java SE Remote Method Invocation APIs and Developer Guides_